 ContactProfessor Desi P Seck

-For project support of the PACE (Preparing Artists for College Entrance) theatre and music program serving Camden area students.
+For project support of the music and theatre arts Preparing Artist for College Entrance (PACE) program serving Camden students.

 Camden Repertory Theater is dedicated to providing transformative opportunities for urban communities through the power of performing arts.
 Our theater arts training and performances serve a range of individuals--school-aged youth to adults.
 With innovative works directed by acclaimed artists, CRT has produced nearly a dozen mainstage plays and artist residencies that broaden cultural horizons throughout the region.

 CRT's Preparing Artists for College Entrance (PACE) began in the summer of 2007, as a ten week summer program, created to provide twelve high school students of Camden Repertory Theater extensive craft development, stipends for teaching elementary and middle school students, and structured environment during the heightened summer murder rates of Camden City.
 PACE has since evolved to a yearlong program that uses the arts as a catalyst to increase high school graduation rates and college matriculation.
 PACE provides jobs and apprentice training for returning college students, and offers much needed supplementary education in written language, cultural, financial, and emotional literacy.
 PACE's arts education exposes the students of Camden to new worlds of possibility, while incentivizing hard work for completion of goals.
 This paradigm disrupts the endemic cycle of Camden's poverty, by giving students the necessary tools and self-confidence to excel and pursue college degrees.